luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 Executing that snippet should return our :code:`ListLink` that represents Fido's weight.

 .. note::
    Often we'll want to compose compound questions.
-   For example the English question: "What cities in Germany are on the river Danube?" is a compound question because it has two parts, "In Germany" and "On the river Danube".
+Sometimes a compound question has one unknown and more than one criteria, for example, the English question: "What cities in Germany are on the river Danube?" is a compound question because it has two parts, "In Germany" and "On the river Danube".
-   It is also possible to use multiple :code:`VariableNode` atoms within the query, and we'll get to those situations soon.
+   However, it is also possible to use multiple :code:`VariableNode` atoms within the query, and that's the situation we're about to cover.

 Now, I want to ask the Atomspace to find the dogs that have a weight over 10kg.
 My query looks like this: